mantidproject/mantid/Code/Mantid/docs/source/algorithms/ConjoinWorkspaces-v1.rst

 second workspace.

--  The original spectrum IDs will be respected if there is no conflict of spectrum IDs between the first workspace and the second.
+-  The original spectrum IDs will be respected if there is no conflict of spectrum IDs between the first workspace and thfiree second.
 -  If there are conflict in spectrum IDs, such that some spectrum IDs appear in both workspace1 and workspace2, then it will be resolved such that the spectrum IDs of spectra coming from workspace2 will be